 In World War I Denmark remained neutral, but after the war the northern part of Schleswig voted to return to Denmark.
 In World War II Denmark was invaded by Germany in April 1940 and was occupied until 1945.
 During the German occupation existing Danish stamps continued to be used and 11 special overprints were produced.
 After the collapse of Germany, the Danish government quickly established control and normal postal services resumed and beautiful stamps are regularly issued.

-We offer Denmark stamps, Denmark stamp collections, complete Denmark stamp sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
-Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps, classic stamps, postmarks & cancellations, specialised collections, estate boxes and anything related to stamp collecting and filling your stamp albums – just keep your eye on us!
+We offer Denmark stamps and Denmark stamp collections, complete sets, errors & varieties, proofs, essays, postal history and covers including first day covers for this area.
+Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from Denmark, classic stamps, postmarks & cancellations, specialised collections, estate boxes and anything related to Denmark stamp collecting and filling your stamp albums – just keep your eye on us!